riotcku/learntocode/lessons/basics.md

 console.log(apple.stats.weight, greenApple.stats.weight); // outputs '200mg 200mg'
 ```

+## Lesson 4: Scopes and loops

+You may have ran into a problem where a certain variable has been defined, but when referenced causes an ReferenceError.
+This is due to scoping, a concept very important in programming.
+In this section, we go over scoping in more detail and introduce the concept of loops.

 ### Scope

 Scope is the context of code being executed.
 It is the context in which defined values, like variables and properties of objects, are visible or can be referenced.